gopasspw/gopass/docs/backends.md

 Please see the backend [Readme](https://github.com/gopasspw/gopass/blob/master/internal/backend/crypto/xc/README.md) for more details.
 Proper documentation for this backend still needs to written and will be added at a later point.

+### Age crypto backend (age)

+This backend is based the [age](https://github.com/FiloSottile/age).
+It adds an encrypted keyring on top (using age in scrypt password mode).
+It also has (largely untested) support for specifying recipients as github users.
+This will use their ssh public keys for age encryption.

+This backend might very well become the new default backend.